themehunk/bevro/readme.txt

 == Changelog ==

 = 1.1.0 =
-Update : Theme tested with latest WordPress 6.7
+Update : Theme tested with latest WordPress 6.7.
+New: New importer added.
+New: New Theme Option added.

 = 1.0.9 =
 Update : Theme tested with latest WordPress 6.2.